Modi wants to make India a chipmaking superpower. Can he?

 Malaysia does some of that kind of work now, and India could nibble away at its market there while doubling down on chip design.

-Whether these plans succeed or fail, they make clear a giant scale of ambition.
+Whether these plans succeed or fail, they make apparent a giant scale of ambition.
 They also make it clear that India sees a muscular role for the state, with a mixture of tariffs and subsidies to help its national champions off the ground and into global competition.
-That kind of state capitalism puts it in company with China, the United States and other big countries that are engaged in versions of the same.
+That kind of state capitalism puts it in company with China, but also the United States and other big countries that have belatedly engaged in versions of the same.
 And that, in the end, might be Modi’s supreme goal.